exercism/website-copy/tracks/csharp/exercises/resistor-color/mentoring.md

 a defensive measure.
 This will prevent a user of the class from accidentally overwriting the values.
 * Arguably the most maintainable solution would be a dictionary mapping string color names to explicit enums.
-This would apply if both color names and color values had a role outside of the program. `enum`s could be used within the code.
-This, of course, sacrifices simplicity.
+This would apply if both color names and color values are mapped outside of this code, for example in a design document or a spec.
+Implicit mappings are less maintainable.
+As a bonus it's easier to mentally map the dictionary to the spec file.